moorepants/learn-multibody-dynamics/introduction.rst

 by Kane's collaborators for the automation of multibody dynamics modeling.
 Luke wrote the first version of PyDy as a Google Summer of Code participant in 2009.
-Gilbert followed him by implementing a new version as SymPy Mechanics in 2011 also as a Google SUmmer of Code participant.
-We Gilbert's implementation in this this text.
+Gilbert followed him by implementing a new version as SymPy Mechanics in 2011 also as a Google Summer of Code participant.
+We Gilbert's implementation in this text.
 Combined with the power of SymPy and Jupyter Notebooks (IPython Notebooks back then), SymPy Mechanics provides a computational tool that is especially helpful for learning and teaching multibody dynamics.
 It is also equally useful for advanced modeling in research and industry.